DavinCNorgard/412-Habit-Knowledge-Base/412 project notes/Physical Exercise/Wearable Activity Trackers/Research.md

 **Summary**

-Wearable activity trackers have been found to increase habit formation and retention.
+Wearable activity trackers ([[wearable devices]]) have been found to increase habit formation and retention.
 For instance, wearable activity trackers promote building habits through [[Goal Setting]] and self-monitoring.
 Research has shown that wearable activity trackers promote physical activity and subsequently increase improved health metrics including BMI, reduction in blood pressure, and an increase in aerobic capacity.

 **Research**